Plaffeiit/SwissRandom/README.md

 ## Missing features:

 - A set of user-defined minimum and maximum coordinates to limit the result to a specific area.
+- Shape file import to limit the result to a specific area.
 - Support for WSG84 and the old LV03 coordinate systems.
 - Conversion between the three coordinate systems.